-The non-surgical therapy for IVDD has always been a main problem of great clinical significance and there is still no satisfying therapy to date.
-Inspired by previous work, we observed that circRNA, miRNA, mRNA and SIRT1 are closely related and we managed to confirm their interactions. miR-182-5p, as the target of circERCC2, would be regulated by the expression level of circERCC2.
-Also, the SIRT1, as the target of miR-182-5p, would be regulated by the expression level of miR-182-5p.
-Since their interactions were confirmed, it would be possible to amplify the intervene between these chemicals.
-In another word, if we could make a stimulation on the expression of circERCC2, we would be able to decrease the expression of miR-182-5p and thus up regulate the expression of SIRT1, which can protect cells from oxidation stress.
-Furthermore, in our study, we observed that injection of circERCC2 alleviated IVDD in a rat model, which undoubtedly support the conclusion we obtain from the vitro experiments.
-We believe that our study could provide theoretical basis for future therapies towards IVDD by making use of chain reactions to regulate miR-182-5p/SIRT1 axis.

-There are several limitations associated with our study.
-Firstly, although our results support that circERCC2 could ameliorate intervertebral disc degeneration by regulating mitophagy and apoptosis through the miR-182-5p/SIRT1 axis, the particular relationship between mitophagy, apoptosis and inhibition of ECM degradation in NP cells remains unclear.
-Secondly, the mechanism of the decrease of circERCC2 levels during the IVDD process remains unclear.
-Further investigation is needed to completely understand the role of circERC2 in IVDD.
+There are several limitations of our study.
+Firstly, although our results support that circERCC2 could ameliorate IVDD by regulating mitophagy and apoptosis through miR-182-5p/SIRT1 axis, the particular relationship between mitophagy, apoptosis and ECM degradation in NP cells remains unclear.
+Secondly, the mechanism for the downregulation of circERCC2 during IVDD process remains unclear.
+Further investigations are needed to gain deeper understanding of the role of circERCC2 in IVDD.

-In summary, the present study demonstrates that circERCC2 can regulate TBHP-induced NPCs apoptosis, mitophagy and ECM degradation through miR-182-5p/SIRT1 (Fig. 6).
-These findings provide a better understanding of the mechanism involved in the pathogenesis of IVDD as well as a potentially effective therapeutic strategy for IVDD.
+In summary, this study demonstrates that circERCC2 can regulate TBHP-induced NPCs apoptosis, mitophagy and ECM degradation via targeting miR-182-5p/SIRT1 (Fig. 6).
+These findings provide a better understanding of the mechanism involved in the pathogenesis of IVDD and help develop potentially effective therapeutic strategy for IVDD.

 Materials and methods

-The entire experimental protocol is schematized in supplementary 1.
+The entire experimental protocol is schematized in supplementary file 1.

 Ethics statement